chrisnmorrison/revista-gatsby-blog-magazine/README.md

 3. (optional) Look at structure and articles in `/content` to understand what metadata to include in your articles.
 4. Delete ALL content in `/content` except the `/content/template` folder
+5. Place your articles in `/content` with the required metadata (see any existing `.md` file in `/content` for an example)

+## Guide to Article Metadata

+See any existing `.md` file in `/content` for an example of metadata.

+`title`: Article title. **Mandatory**.

+`image`: Path to image. **Optional**, but excluding may result in display errors.

+`imageAttribution`: Sites like Vecteezy require attribution, so consider using this field if getting images from a source that requires attribution. **Optional**, can be excluded without error.

+`date`: **Mandatory**.
+More recent dates are ordered first.

+`category`: **Mandatory**.

+`trending`: **Optional.** Displays article in "Featured" section. <a href='https://revista.mesmerdesign.ca/'>See demo site</a> for how this is displayed.

+`topPick`: **Optional.** Displays article in "Featured" section. <a href='https://revista.mesmerdesign.ca/'>See demo site</a> for how this is displayed.

+`popular`: **Optional.** Displays article in "Featured" section. <a href='https://revista.mesmerdesign.ca/'>See demo site</a> for how this is displayed.

 ## How to Customize

-In order to turn Revista into your own blog or magazine, you'll have to make some necessary changes.
+In order to turn Revista into your own blog or magazine, you'll have to make some changes.
 Let's discuss them here.

-### Modify `gatsby-config.js` to contain your information, not ours
+### 1. Modify `gatsby-config.js` to contain your information, not ours

 Simply run through `gatsby-config.js` and change settings as needed.

-### Change article paths

-We used the path `/learn/...` for our articles, which we liked.
-But, you may not want this.
-Our best recommendation is to use VS Code to fix this (or an IDE with a similar search feature).

-1. Open project in VS Code
-2. Click magnifying glass on left toolbar
+In addition to updating metadata to your info, uncomment `gatsby-plugin-robots-txt` and update the paths to your own site.

+**Note**: if using the Netlify sitemap plugin, your sitemap will be located at `https://yoursiteurl.com/sitemap.xml`

+### 2. Enable Netlify Forms (optional)

+If you'd like to use Netlify Forms, head over to `src/components/ContactForm.jsx` and uncomment the line that says `// data-netlify="true"` (around line 57).
+Everything else is setup, so you will start receiving form submissions through Netlify.
+Ensure you set up email notifications in the Netlify app, if you want that.

+### 3. Replace icon and favicon with your own

+Note that if your icon is not close to 1:1 size, you may see display errors.
+Keep an eye out for this.

+### 4. Replace all placeholder text with your own.

+All pages are in `/src/pages`.

+Article template and category page template are in `/src/templates`.

+Most page components are in `/src/components`, and almost everything else is located in one of the other `/src` subfolders.

+Pages/Components with text that you will need to update:

+- `src/components/Hero.jsx`
+- `src/components/Sidebar/` - several components to update
+- `src/pages/about.jsx` - several components to update
+- `src/pages/contact.jsx` - several components to update
+- `src/pages/support-us.jsx` - several components to update
+- `src/pages/privacy-policy.jsx` - add your own
+- `src/pages/terms-and-conditions.jsx` - add your own
+- `src/components/Footer.jsx` - add the name of your site
+- `src/constants/socialLinks.js` - add your own social links and icons

+**Note**: All main pages are linked to from the Navbar, so we recommend going page-by-page to look for text that needs updating.
+All components with text that needs updating will either be in `src/pages/` or `src/components/`

 ## Form Submission